convergencelabs/convergence-server/README.md

 ## Languages and Frameworks
 * **[Scala](https://www.scala-lang.org/)**: The Convergence Server is developed primarily in Scala.
 * **[SBT](https://www.scala-sbt.org/)**: SBT is the build tool used by the Convergence Server.
 * **[Akka](https://akka.io)**: Akka is the main development framework used by the Convergence Server.
-Akka provides the primary ability for multiple Convergence Servers to cluster together, providing horizontal scalability.
+Akka provides the primary ability for multiple Convergence Servers to cluster together, providing horizontal scalability, and high availability.
 * **[OrientDB](https://orientdb.org/)**: Orient DB is used as the backing database.
 * **[Google Protocol Buffers](https://developers.google.com/protocol-buffers/)**: Protocol Buffers are used as the communications protocol for realtime collaboration over Web Sockets.